flatnote/flatnote/content/about.md

 +++

 ## EXPERIENCE

+### LSEG — Senior software engineer
+July 2023 - Currently

+Enhance the existing web-app using React and Typescript, as well as guide junior developers through the coding process.

-### Bluepi — Frontend engineer
+### Bluepi — Frontend engineer, Senior front-end engineer
-Apr 2021 - Currently
+Apr 2021 - June 2023

 Migrate existing Jquery apps to Next Js and merge three webs with a single code baseline.
 Also, work with the designer and back-end developer to create new UI coordinates, as well as guide junior developers through the coding process.